JumpTask logo

 1. Data entry specialist

 Data entry is ideal for those who enjoy independent and detail-focused work.
-It provides a routine, as most tasks are repetitive and don’t require much in-person communication.
+It suits people with an analytical mind who prefer quiet tasks over constant meetings.

 Your primary duties include: